 Today, cenotes have become tourist attractions.
 The surroundings of the best known are arranged to allow swimming, snorkeling, diving.
 Showering is compulsory before going to swim in certain cenotes, to prevent sunscreens and mosquito repellents from polluting the water.

 The cenotes most frequented by bathers are outdoors, surrounded by trees, open to the outside.
 But you can also paddle inside cenotes completely buried underground & #160 ;: you can access these caves via a staircase which descends in a spiral or straight down into the rock.
 Below, a generator provides the light & #8230; I visited several, including one 18 m underground & #160 ;!

 Swim in an incredibly clear and pure water, under a ceiling of stalactites, along which sometimes hang tree roots, is an extraordinary experience.
 But to feel the magic of the place, it is better to avoid groups, always noisy ...

 Diving among the Mayans

 The cenotes, I dreamed for a long time.
-It was my main motivation as a diver-photographer (with whale sharks) to fly to Mexico instead of going to Asia as I do practically every summer.
+It was my main motivation as a diver-photographer (with whale sharks) to fly to Mexico, instead of going to Asia as I do almost every summer.

-I admit: I never dive in fresh water, I do not particularly fond of caves even dry and caving diving does not attract me more than that.
-But the spectacular underwater images made by other divers in the famous Mexican cenotes in the middle of the jungle had overwhelmed me.
-And you want to see that with my own eyes!
-So, this summer, I cracked.
-I went there too, to make my own pictures ...
+I admit & #160 ;: I never dive in fresh water, I do not especially love caves even in dry conditions and caving diving does not attract me more than that.
+But the spectacular underwater images taken by other divers in the famous Mexican cenotes in the middle of the jungle had captivated me.
+And made me want to see it with my own eyes!
+So, this summer, I fell for it.
+I went there too, to make my own pictures & #8230;

 Feel Indiana Jones under the water